savicario/addis-ababa-hydroserver-training-2026/README.md

 **Tuesday, September 15, 2026
 09:00 – 10:40**

 - **Exercise 1: Loading Sensor Data for a Monitoring Station**: See the [Presentation](https://www.canva.com/design/DAHRQLP5gXM/pqTYE9o6zTy-eI5wYU9MmA/edit) for instructions.
 We will go through the presentation and complete the exercise together during the first session of the workshop.
+The presentation uses Rwanda as an example, where we upload stage data from the Kanzenze station covering the period from 1971 to 2015.
+The exercises for the other countries follow a similar structure.

   In this exercise, you will create your own *workspace* to manage your data, a *monitoring site* representing the physical location where measurements are collected, a *datastream* containing metadata about the instrument taking measurements at the monitoring site, and *observations* corresponding to the measurements in the Excel and CSV files you shared with us before the workshop.
 If you navigate to the `Exercise1/data/` folder, you will find the sample data you shared with us.

+  The code is written in Python in Jupyter Notebooks with the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) Python package.
+You can access and run Exercise 1 here: [Access Exercise 1](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)

+**Session 5a - Methods for Loading Observations into HydroServer**

+**Tuesday, September 15, 2026
+09:00 – 10:40**

+  - **Exercise 2: Other Methods to Load Observations into HydroServer**: See the [Presentation](https://www.canva.com/design/DAHRXH_5IfU/O0Qc1su_wU79mp6dOVJOxw/edit) for instructions.
+We will go through the presentation and complete the exercise together during the second session of the workshop.

+  In this exercise, you will upload observations using the [**Streaming Data Loader**](https://hydroserver.org/user-guides/tutorials/hydroserver-101/part-3-sdl-setup.html).
+The Streaming Data Loader is a HydroServer tool that monitors a CSV file for new sensor observations and automatically uploads new data to a HydroServer datastream as the file is updated.
+For loading the data using the Streaming Data Loader

   The code is written in Python in Jupyter Notebooks with the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) Python package.
 You can access and run Exercise 1 here: [Access Exercise 1](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)